 When you’re dealing with the aftermath of a vehicle collision hundreds of questions will spring to your mind, especially if you are considering filing a personal injury claim.

-The attorneys at David Christensen Law are happy to answer all of your questions during a free consultation, but you may also want to look through the following Detroit car accident FAQ below.
+The attorneys at Christensen Law are happy to answer all of your questions during a free consultation, but you may also want to look through the following Detroit car accident FAQ below.

 We want you to understand your options after a Detroit car accident, and we are happy to explore them with you.